-(o) New and Revised Accounting Standards
+(n) New and Revised Accounting Standards

-The Board did not voluntarily change any of its accounting policies during 2020-21.
+The Board did not voluntarily change any of its accounting policies during 2021-22.

 The Board applies Australian Accounting Standards and Interpretations in accordance with their respective commencement dates.
-There were no new Australian Accounting Standards issued that were relevant to the Board in 2020-21.
+The impacts of the new Australian Accounting Standard issued and applied for the first time in 2021-22 are set out below: